 To make a claim, the policy owner or someone acting for them simply needs to contact us by phone or email, we’ll then take a few details and advise all the information required for your claim.

-For a death claim we’ll need a copy of the insured person’s death certificate, and a coroner’s report if one has been issued.
+a copy of the insured person’s death certificate, and a coroner’s report if one has been issued.

-For an illness or disability claim (like a terminal illness, critical or serious illness claim or a cancer cover claim) we’ll need a written opinion from a medical specialist confirming that the insured person meets the criteria outlined in the policy document.
+a written opinion from a medical specialist confirming that the insured person meets the criteria outlined in the policy document.
 We may then need further information, including information from the insured person’s doctor.

-For an income protection claim, if you become unable to work, we’ll need details of the illness or injury, details of medical practitioners who have been involved in your case, and evidence of any income you’ve been receiving from either your employer or accountant.
+details of the illness or injury, details of medical practitioners who have been involved in your case, and evidence of any income you’ve been receiving from either your employer or accountant.
 We will need to complete an initial claim form, and there will be ongoing requirements while you are unable to work.

-If you are making a claim for accidental death cover we’ll need the items required for a death claim and a copy of the coroner’s report.
+the items required for a death claim and a copy of the coroner’s report.